noahschulhof/q2sra/README.md

 Instructions can be found [here](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).

-## Creating a `q2sra` Project
+## Initializing a `q2sra` Project
-To create a project, simply initialize a `q2sra.Proj` object, supplying the intended project name as the sole parameter.
+To create a project, initialize a `q2sra.Proj` object, supplying the intended project name as the sole parameter.

 ```python
 >>> from q2sra import Proj